bigdoods/jenca-authentication/README.md

 * Better persistence of the database with Docker volumes.
 * Better auth tokens, see https://flask-login.readthedocs.org/en/latest/#remember-me.
 * Perhaps login should happen after signup, this should be factored out.
+* API responses should have good messages, data, not just status codes
+* Automated, good API docs (instead of this terrible README solution)